the practical kitchen

 honey butter toast topped with clementine slices and sliced strawberries.

-This whipped honey butter is a riff on the same honey butter from my mini honey butter biscuits recipe.
-I've adjusted the measurements so it uses just one stick of butter, and I've added a bit of cinnamon for warmth.
+This whipped honey butter recipe is a riff on the same honey butter from my mini honey butter biscuits.
+I've adjusted the measurements for this standalone post so it uses just one stick of butter, and I've added a bit of cinnamon for warmth.

 Ingredient Notes

 Here are the ingredients that you'll need to make this homemade honey butter recipe!
-Nothing too fancy, though with an ingredient list this simple I do recommend using high-quality options since you'll really taste the flavors!
+With an ingredient list this simple, I do recommend using high-quality options since you'll really taste the flavors!
 See recipe card for quantities.

 all of the ingredients for whipped honey butter measured out and labeled.

-• High Quality Honey - I recommend using a high quality honey with a flavor you really like.
-I usually honeys with citrus or berry notes, or dark colored honeys with strong, robust flavors.
-"Honey laundering" is a remarkably common problem with a lot of cheap honey brands.
+I usually use a high-quality honey with a robust flavor when making honey butter.
+I'm partial to honeys with citrus or berry notes.
 Since this recipe relies so much on the honey flavor and the way the honey incorporates into the butter, I think it's worth using 100% pure honey.

-• Salt - I use Diamond Crystal Kosher Salt which has large crystals but is half as salty as other brands, including other brands of kosher salt.
-Those large crystals help aerate the butter so it's nice and fluffy and also dissolve quickly.
+And while you can use any salt you like, I use Diamond Crystal Kosher Salt which has large crystals but is half as salty as other brands (by volume).
+The large, irregularly shaped crystals aerate the butter and add lots of air so it's nice and fluffy, but they also dissolve quickly so the finished honey butter isn't grainy.
 If you're using any other brand or type of salt, even a different brand of kosher salt, use half as much salt.

 NOTE: I do not recommend using Morton's kosher salt for this recipe; the crystals are too big and dense and will not dissolve nicely in the butter.